ninjaaron/replacing-bash-scripting-with-python/README.rst

   ...         do_stuff_with(line)

 Unfortunately, the reverse doesn't work very well on stdin.
-By default, the processes side of the stdin pipe blocks until the python side is closed.
-It's possible to unblock it and sent carefully buffered streams to the other side (the ``asyncio`` module actually facilitates this), but that sort of gets beyond the scope of this tutorial.
+By default, the process's side of the stdin pipe blocks until the python side is closed.
+It's possible to unblock it and send carefully buffered streams to the other side (the ``asyncio`` module actually facilitates this), but that sort of gets beyond the scope of this tutorial.